ACManoa/acmanoa.github.io/switch.md

 Established in Fall 2019, we are officially a UH Manoa RIO, ACM-W Chapter, and Girls Who Code College Loops Chapter.
 We strive to provide useful resources from these organizations to improve your professional, technical, and personal development.

-For more infomation check out their webpage https://switch-uhm.github.io/
+For more infomation check out our webpage https://switch-uhm.github.io/

 ## What do we do?
-We are a group dedicated to support  promote gender and racial minorities by developing professional, technical skills.
+We are a group a community where you can:

+Foster Professional & Personal Growth
+Hear from Industry Professionals
+Explore different CS Industries
+Learnn about Opporties in Tech for women

 ## Who is welcome?
-The group is open to everyone!
+The group is open to all majors and genders!
+Come join us in our discord: https://discord.gg/ksxdKeZBxP

 <br>